 “The issues facing our community and society are all intermingled and Conrad Grebel joining the Sustainable Waterloo Region network is evidence of that,” said Tova Davidson, Executive Director of Sustainable Waterloo Region.
 “Addressing climate change and other environmental issues all works in partnership with the creation of a better, more just world.
 This is a great addition to the network and we are so excited to be working with them.”

-Motivated by student concerns, Grebel commissioned Walter-Fedy to prepare an Energy and Water Audit.
-The lead engineer on the team was recent Grebel Alumnus Max Chute, who brought expertise and familiarity to the job.
-The final report identifies many opportunities to reduce carbon emissions through equipment upgrades and facility improvements, complete with $2.5 million cost estimate.
+Motivated by student concerns, Grebel commissioned WalterFedy to prepare an Energy and Water Audit.
+The lead engineer on the team was recent Grebel alumnus Max Chute (BASC 2021), who brought expertise and familiarity to the job.
+The final report identifies many opportunities to reduce carbon emissions through equipment upgrades and facility improvements, complete with a $2.5 million cost estimate.
 This report will be the first major agenda item for Grebel’s new Green Team to begin its work.

 “It is so inspiring to see the passion our students have to fight climate change as we work together as a college community to make our campus more carbon neutral,” said Grebel’s Director of Operations Paul Penner.
 “Our students, administration, board, and alumni are committed to implementing the suggestions that come from our newly-formed Green Team with support from Sustainable Waterloo Region.”